sirKayAndFriends/Poly_Switch_VST/README.md

 ### GAIN
 The gain bit.
 This is based on Will Pirkle's triode simulation in and addendum to the programming tome *Designing Audio Effect Plugins in C++* which you can find [here!](https://www.willpirkle.com/fx-book-bonus-material/chapter-19-addendum/).  <sub>(This is BANANAS... also I love the style of those old plugins.
 What were they thinking??)</sub>

+If you have the compression function on (see "secret settings") you have to be a little careful about input volume.
+The compressor waveshaper can start ducking wildly if the signal is too high going into the amp so be careful!
+This thing acts a bit more like an op-amp distortion pedal when pushed too hard so don't be going will-nilly with the boosts beforehand.
+As long as the gain level at the amp input is below 0db you'll be fine.

 - **Gain:** amount of gain bit
 - **LESS:** the lower gain channel
 - **MORE:** high gain channel